-- ACS-WASC Focus on Learning, 2017 edition - AISA Child Protection Handbook, 2016 edition - Boarding Schools Association Supporting Victims of Abuse 2017 (PDF) - Child Protection Act: B.E.
-2546 unofficial translation of Thai Law (2003) - PREM International School Child Protection Agreement, 2017 - NIST Child Safeguarding Policy, 2019 - Kids in the Know Canadian Curriculum, 2018 - ISAT Webinar Child Protection From the British Consulate 2021 - Hug Project of Thailand website (Facebook)
+ACS-WASC Focus on Learning, 2017 edition

+AISA - Child Protection Handbook, 2016 edition

+Boarding Schools Association - Supporting Victims of Abuse - 2017 (PDF)

+Child Protection Act: B.E.
+2546 - unofficial translation of Thai Law (2003)

+PREM International School Child Protection Agreement, 2017

+NIST - Child Safeguarding Policy, 2019

+- o ork - Congratulating or complimenting a colleague on a job well done - When advertising social occasions, every effort will be made to include all colleagues.

+Kids in the Know - Canadian Curriculum, 2018

+ISAT Webinar - Child Protection - From the British Consulate - 2021

+Hug Project of Thailand - website (Facebook)

+This policy was drafted by the APIS Child Protection Task Force during the 2018-2019 school year, with input and review from the APIS community.
+This document is to be available in staff handbooks and student parent handbooks from 2019-20.

+In 2020- 2021, The Child Safeguarding Policy was reviewed and updated by a cross campus committee consisting of Teachers, SLT and Coordinators, Counselors and Learning Support Specialists for the purposes of regular updating based on new knowledge and information.